 Give the Gift of Self-Care this Holiday Season

 1.)
 The Luxury of a Good Read: Encourage your loved ones to carve out some “me” time by carefully selecting a new book for them to get lost in.
-Whether you decide on a fictional bestseller or one that focuses on real-life experiences (we recommend Wyatt Webb’s It’s Not About the Horse: It’s About Overcoming Fear and Self-Doubt), just make sure it promotes an uplifting message and provides them with a meaningful escape for a couple of hours.
+Whether you decide on a fictional bestseller or one that focuses on real-life experiences (we recommend Wyatt Webb’s book, What To Do, When You Don’t Know What To D0), just make sure it promotes an uplifting message and provides them with a meaningful escape for a couple of hours.

 3.)
-The Ultimate Nap: It’s no secret that many people don’t get enough zzz’s on a daily basis, and that too many sleepless nights can lead to fatigue, mood swings, and a lack of focus.
+The Ultimate Nap: It’s no secret that many people don’t get enough zzz’s on a daily basis and that too many sleepless nights can lead to fatigue, mood swings, and a lack of focus.
 So how can you help your loved ones zap away the stress and set the intention for a sweet, deep slumber?
-While this is not the easiest of feats, supplying them with the comforts of a quality nap – including a warm throw blanket, a plush pillow, and lavender eye mask – will undoubtedly encourage some well-deserved rest and is a great starting point.
+While this is not the easiest of feats, supplying them with the comforts of a quality nap – including a warm throw blanket and a plush pillow – will undoubtedly encourage some well-deserved rest and is a great starting point.

 4.)
 The Stillness of Meditation: What is self-care without a bit of self-reflection?
-Treat your loved ones to the gift of inner peace and mindful relaxation by providing them with gift cards to a local yoga studio and/or with the essential tools (some ideas include a guided meditation CD or a soft cushion that allows for extended periods of comfortable sitting) to begin their practice at home.
+Treat your loved ones to the gift of inner peace and mindful relaxation by providing them with gift cards to a local yoga studio and/or with the essential tools (some ideas include a guided meditation CD or a Tibetan Singing Bowl to induce meditation) to begin their practice at home.
 It’s such a wonderful way to nourish someone’s mind, body, and soul!

 5.)
-A Creative Outlet: Recapture the whimsical days of childhood and infuse some carefree joy into someone’s day by signing the two of you up for a pottery class, surprising them with a jewelry-themed crafts project (glitter and feathers and beads…oh my!), and/or slipping a coloring book into their stocking this year!
+A Creative Outlet: Recapture the whimsical days of childhood and infuse some carefree joy into someone’s day by signing the two of you up for a pottery class, surprising them with a jewelry-themed crafts project (glitter and feathers and beads…oh my!), and/or slipping a Ben’s Bell Cactus ornament into their stocking this year!

 On that note, we want to hear your thoughts on the gift-giving process: What are some of your favorite gifts to give and to receive?
 How do you spread good cheer during the winter holidays?
 Tell us in a comment below!